fuzzyhandle/artifactory-user-plugins/archive/archiveOldArtifacts/README.md

 Features
 --------

-- Re-deploys artifacts that are to be archived with a 1-byte file, to save disk space.
 - Archived artifacts are moved to an archive repository, to be separate from non-archived artifacts.
 - Archived artifacts retain all properties that were set, and are also tagged